Cloudflare CDN Reference Architecture

 |Cloudflare will dynamically find the single best upper tier for an origin using Argo performance and routing data.||Engage with a Customer Success Manager (CSM) to build a custom topology.|

-Traffic flow: Argo Tiered Cache, Smart Tiered Cache Topology
+Traffic flow: Tiered Cache, Smart Tiered Cache topology

-In Figure 4, Argo Tiered Caching is enabled with Smart Tiered Cache Topology.
-The diagram depicts two separate traffic flows.
-The first traffic flow (#1 in green) is a request from a client that comes into Data Center 1.
-The second traffic flow (#2 in red) is a subsequent request for the same resource into a different data center, Data Center 2.
+In Figure 4, Tiered Caching is enabled with Smart Tiered Cache Topology.
+The diagram depicts two separate traffic flows, summarized below.
+The first traffic flow (Client 1) is a request from a client that comes into Data Center 1.
+The second traffic flow (Client 2) is a subsequent request for the same resource into a different data center, Data Center 2.

-Notice that when a new request for the same content is made to another data center (traffic flow #2), Data Center 2, the content is not locally cached; however, the content is retrieved from the upper tier data center, where it was cached from the first request for the same content.
+Notice that when a new request for the same content is made to another data center (bottom end user traffic flow), Data Center 3, the content is not locally cached; however, the content is retrieved from the upper tier data center, where it was cached from the first request for the same content.

 With the upper tier data center returning the cached content for the second request, the trip to the origin server is prevented, resulting in higher cache hit ratios, faster response times, saved bandwidth cost between the Cloudflare network and the origin server, and reduced load on the origin server responding to requests.